Steering Group 2020-21

-We have invited a group of people who can guide the direction and decision-making processes of Feminist Culture House.
-They receive a fee to attend biannual meetings, and we ask them to offer kind but critical feedback to hold us accountable to our intersectional feminist agenda.
+As we built our organisation, we invited a group of admired peers to guide the directions and decision-making processes of Feminist Culture House.
+They receive a fee to attend biannual meetings, and we ask them to offer kind but critical feedback to hold us accountable for our intersectional feminist agenda.

 Camille Auer is a Turku-based artist and writer.
 She loves the way theory seeps into practice, matter into meaning, and personal into political.
 She’s currently planning on moving to the archipelago.

-Saara Karhunen is an art historian working versatilely in the contemporary art field as a curator, producer, and writer.
-Currently she is based in Pori, Finland, and works as a chief curator of exhibitions at the Pori Art Museum.
+Saara Karhunen (she/her) is an art historian working versatilely in the contemporary art field as a curator, producer, and writer.
+Currently, she is based in Pori, Finland, and works as a chief curator of exhibitions at the Pori Art Museum.
 From 2013 to 2017, Saara worked as a coordinator at Checkpoint Helsinki—now PUBLICS—developing the organisation and delivering a wide range of commissioned projects and events.
 She has also worked at the Finnish Academy of Fine Arts, Galerie Anhava, HIAP—Helsinki International Artist Programme, Museum of Contemporary Art Kiasma, and as a freelancer.
 She is a contributor to Mustekala, an online magazine publishing art criticism and essays on contemporary culture, and is currently the chair of Mustekala’s board.
 Saara holds a MA from the University of Helsinki.

-Ajak Majok is an intersectional feminist, social justice activist, and a memelover based in Helsinki.
+Ajak Majok (she/her) is an intersectional feminist, social justice activist, and a memelover based in Helsinki.
 In 2019, Ajak began her political ventures, and became a candidate for the European Parliament for the Left Alliance, in order to oppose social injustice.